 Some symptoms of dry mouth may include an excessively dry feeling in the mouth or throat, a dry or irritated tongue, excessive thirst, sores in the mouth, bad breath, and gum irritation.
 It may also cause issues with speaking or swallowing due to excessive dryness.

 If left untreated, dry mouth can result in increased plaque and calculus buildup, which can cause tooth decay and gum disease.
 It can also cause irritation and inflammation of soft tissue.

-Because dry mouth can be caused by a variety of factors, it is important to discuss it with Dr. Dyras or Hutcheson.
-There are multiple options for treating dry mouth issues that Dr. Dyras or Hutcheson will explore with you based on your unique situation.
+Because dry mouth can be caused by a variety of factors, it is important to discuss it with Dr. Dyras.
+There are multiple options for treating dry mouth issues that Dr. Dyras will explore with you based on your unique situation.